magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 ## Test case overview {#mtf_testcase_overview}

-The Magento Functional Testing Framework supports two types of functional tests:
+The Magento Magento Testing Framework supports two types of functional tests:

 - Injectable test: the main type of the MTF test that uses XML [data set][] files as inputs
 - [Scenario test][]: supports a Magento modularity and enables you to inject one step into another test